TheFlexican/IronPawProfit/README.md

 - **Multi-Tabbed Window**: All features are organized into intuitive tabs for Nam Ironpaw, Merchant Cheng (Arbitrage & Raw Materials), and Greenfield Seeds.
 - **At-a-Glance Summary**: Each tab provides a summary of the best opportunities.
 - **Detailed Tooltips**: Hover over any item for a detailed breakdown of its market data and profit calculation.

+### Token Storage
+- The addon now persistently records Ironpaw token counts per character and shows an aggregated total in the UI when available.
+- Token balances are reconciled automatically when your bag contents change and on login; decreases are logged as tokens spent.

 ## Usage